 14. OTHER EXPENDITURES

-Any other expenditure not covered or dealt with in the foregoing provisions of this Section II (Direct Charges), or in Section III (Overhead) and which is of direct benefit to Joint Operations and is incurred by the Operator in the necessary and proper conduct of the Joint Operations.
-A charge made under this Section II.14 requires approval of the Parties, pursuant to Section I.6.A (General Matters), if it exceeds $ _______.
+Any other expenditure not covered or dealt with in the foregoing provisions of this Section II (Direct Charges), or in Section III (Overhead) and which is of direct benefit to Joint Operations and is incurred by the Operator in the necessary and proper conduct of the Joint Operations; provided however, the charge requires approval of the Parties, pursuant to Section I.6.A (General Matters), if it exceeds $ _______.
 If the Parties fail to designate an amount, the amount deemed adopted by the Parties is the amount established as the Operator’s expenditure limit in the Agreement.
 If the Agreement does not contain an Operator’s expenditure limit, the amount will be deemed to be $100,000.

 This paragraph gives the Operator flexibility to account for unanticipated costs arising from changes in operations, regulations, or technology.
 Costs addressed elsewhere in Section II or in Section III would not qualify as an “Other Expenditure.”